majicl/pragma-brewery/README.md

 - Clean up test libraries
 - Make configuration useable in the prod environment
 - Add a test coverage in the frontend
-- Make the error handling better
+- Make the error handling better (.e.g if socket gets down)
 - Enhance the UI
+- Clean up packages

 ## How to run